-For the first two miles or so of this trail - which is shared by Haystack and McKenzie mountains - is relatively easy.
+For the first two miles or so this trail — which is shared by Haystack and McKenzie mountains — is relatively easy.
 The flat, rolling trail allows hikers to look around and enjoy the open hardwood forest that dominates the landscape.
 At about 1.5 miles, the woods change to evergreens, which feel much closer.
 However, the tightness of the trees made the trail even more pronounced, and as the sun began to peek through the trees, I could finally turn off my headlamp.

-At 2.4 miles, the trail splits, with Haystack following the blue markers to the left and the McKenzie trail forked to the right, following red trail markers from that point on.
+At 2.4 miles, the trail splits, with Haystack following the blue markers to the left and the McKenzie trail forking to the right, following red trail markers from that point on.
 The split is not pronounced, and a small brown sign about 10 feet up a tree is the only marker that the split occurs.

 Shortly after that came the sketchiest part of the hike.
-The trail crosses Little Ray Brook - an actual stream - at an old dam.
+The trail crosses Little Ray Brook — an actual stream — at an old dam.
 With a few inches of snow and a ton of ice, there was no good way to cross.
 The small pond above the dam had flowing water under it, as did the ice on the stream below the dam.
-Right at the spillway of the dam - which was maybe 30 feet across - there were a couple large blocks of ice to step on.
+Right at the spillway of the dam — which was maybe 30 feet across — there were a couple large blocks of ice to step on.
 I donned Microspikes and made cautious steps onto the ice.
-Once safely across, I had one of those moments where all I could think was “Well that was stupid.”
-Being alone in the backcountry, making sketchy ice and water crossings - I’m lucky that nothing bad happened.
+Once safely across, I had one of those moments where all I could think was, “Well that was stupid.”
+Being alone in the backcountry, making sketchy ice and water crossings — I’m lucky that nothing bad happened.

 From the stream crossing, the trail begins to climb steadily.
 The Microspikes stayed on, and I was thankful to have them for the remainder of the hike.
-After another half-mile of pretty good climbing and a couple of short scrambles, the trail neared the summit ridge.
+After another half-mile of pretty good climbing and a couple of short scrambles, the trail nears the summit ridge.
 With some openings in the trees to the right, the views of Ray Brook and Scarface Mountain start to appear.